BuoyantIO/service-mesh-academy/deploying-bel-with-hazl/README.md

 --profile root-ca --no-password --insecure
 ```

+*Note: We use `--no-password` `--insecure` to avoid encrypting those files with a passphrase.*

 This generates the `ca.crt` and `ca.key` files.
-The `ca.crt` file is what you need to pass to the `--identity-trust-anchors-file` option when installing Linkerd with the CLI, and the `identityTrustAnchorsPEM` value when installing the `linkerd-control-plane` chart with Helm.
+The `ca.crt` file is what you need to pass to the `--identity-trust-anchors-file` option when installing **Linkerd** with the CLI, and the `identityTrustAnchorsPEM` value when installing the `linkerd-control-plane` chart with Helm.

-*Note: We use `--no-password` `--insecure` to avoid encrypting those files with a passphrase.*

 For a longer-lived trust anchor certificate, pass the `--not-after` argument to the step command with the desired value (e.g. `--not-after=87600h`).

-##### Step 2: Issuer Certificate and Key
+##### Step 2: Generate Intermediate Certificate and Key Pair

-Next, generate the intermediate certificate and key pair that will be used to sign the Linkerd proxies’ CSR.
+Next, generate the intermediate certificate and key pair that will be used to sign the **Linkerd** proxies’ CSR.

 ```bash
 step certificate create identity.linkerd.cluster.local issuer.crt issuer.key \